EricPortela/java-springboot-rest-api/README.md

       2. test{method_name}Temperature_NoValidData(): Tests when data received from SMHIAPIClient is 'missing'
       3. test{method_name}Temperature_ErrorFetchingData(): Tests when data received from SMHIAPIClient returned an 'error'

+## 7. Regarding Task 3!
+* Here I decided to put the logic behind the 100ms pause between each printout as well as the cancellation function in my console_client.
+The reason is because the purpose of the REST API should only be to expose the data provided through the three endpoints.
+* The cancellation function works by basically wrapping the entire print-out logic of each institute + the temperature in a Thread-object.
+This one is stopped when the enter-key is pressed!